junglok/tem-docs/docs/service/modules.md

     -----------------------------------------------------------
     ```

-* Spider command : Another way to search for modules is with the “module spider” command.
-This command searches the entire list of possible modules.
+* Spider command: another way to search for modules is the "module spider" command, which searches the entire list of possible modules.

 === ":material-powershell: Command"